How to accelerate your long-term wealth creation

 Once the domain of sophisticated investors with a broker on speed dial, gearing has evolved courtesy of ETFs.
 Leveraging returns in one click, without the risk of a margin call holds appeal for many investors with a deep understanding of how to use them.

 “There’s a range of different ways you can use a geared solution.
-Of course, this depends on your risk tolerance and having a view that, over the long term, markets will generally appreciate,” says Cameron Gleeson, Senior Investment Specialist for Betashares.
+Of course, this depends on your risk tolerance and having a view that, over the long term, markets will generally appreciate,” says Cameron Gleeson, Senior Investment Strategist for Betashares.

 He points to examples of younger investors using dollar-cost averaging approaches to gearing or SMSF investors seeking to increase exposure to franking credits.